Cloud Deployment Models: Explained with Detailed Comparison

 Requirements and capabilities: In case if a central government’s privacy laws are strict about adhering to storing and accessing data from a server.
 This hybrid cloud model might resolve their challenge within their compliances, capabilities, and already existing cloud infrastructure.

+Around 60% of IT experts and business executives utilize several clouds, and 47% are increasing their use of multiple clouds.
 In the Multi-cloud Model, as the name suggests, we’re talking about using numerous cloud providers simultaneously.
 It is comparable to the hybrid cloud deployment strategy, which mixes resources from both public and private clouds.
 Multi-cloud utilizes numerous public clouds as opposed to combining private and public clouds.
 Cloud services may experience an outage.
 Even a small outage can lead to a loss of millions of dollars for enterprises relying on these cloud services.

-The main reason why organizations go with the multi-cloud strategy is to increase the availability of their cloud infrastructure.
+Thus the main reason why organizations go with the multi-cloud strategy is to increase the availability of their cloud infrastructure.
 This is because it is rare that two public cloud services will experience an outage simultaneously.

 Advantages of the Multi-Cloud Model